NMSCovasna/HKMU-2090SEF-Course-Project/README.md

         self._render_calendar()
         self._refresh_todo_list()
 ```
 We used the most concise architecture possible to write the GUI.
 Self-calling fuctions have been used inside it.

-2.Encapsulation&Composition in calendar data storing
+2.Encapsulation & Composition in calendar data storing
 ``` python
 class TodoStore:
     def __init__(self, file_path: Path):